leeky/Bloody-CMS/README.md

 History
 -------

+* August 22, 2011 - v0.0.5 - Added the last bits for the blog module
 * August 22, 2011 - v0.0.4 - Added memcache support for the options model
 * August 2, 2011 - v0.0.3 - Added installation instructions and made sure it actually works as described
 * August 2, 2011 - v0.0.2 - Rewritten the configuration of the app to be using the DB and a UI rather than a config YAML file